The True Cost of Consignment Software

 Step 2: Pile on the Fees

 Sit back and fasten your seat belt.
-You're about to be amazed at the number of twist and turns software pricing policies can take on their way to driving cost well first impressions presented on misleading home pages and Internet ads.
+You're about to be amazed at the number of twists and turns software pricing policies can take on their way to driving costs well beyond first impressions presented on misleading home pages and Internet ads.

 Hidden, Unexpected, Surprising and Alarming Software Costs

-- A very large cost is having to replace software purchased from an individual programmer.
+- Abandoned Software Risk: A very large cost is having to replace software purchased from an individual programmer.
 Those who made such purchases in the past lost their money and had to purchase (and learn) another software program when the programmer abandoned the software.

-- Software ownership should be passed to you upon purchase.
-(After all, you paid for it!)
-Reselling the software later will recover some of your cost.
-Most programs however only allow the use of the software.
+- Ownership Limitations: Software ownership should be passed to you upon purchase.
+Most programs, however, only allow the use of the software.
 You don't own it and can't resell it.
 The cost of this disadvantage is the cost of the software: $1,000+.
-(If a vendor says his software can be resold, ask under what conditions.)

 - Support Fees in General: $125 to $600+ PER YEAR